RuthMaria/gostack-nodeJs-concepts/README.md

 ## :books: About

+Backend [challenge](https://github.com/Rocketseat/bootcamp-gostack-desafios/tree/master/desafio-conceitos-nodejs) to improve the Node.js concepts (HTTP methods, parameter types and HTTP code) applied in Rocketseat's GoStack Bootcamp.

 Application that stores repositories of the a portfolio.
 It allows creating, reading, updating and removing repositories, in addition to allowing repositories to receive "likes".

-Backend [challenge](https://github.com/Rocketseat/bootcamp-gostack-desafios/tree/master/desafio-conceitos-nodejs) to improve the Node.js concepts applied in Rocketseat's GoStack Bootcamp.

 <a id="technologies"></a><br>